 The hotel is easy to get to from the M5 - it’s about a 30-minute drive once you exit the motorway.
 If you’ve got a SatNav, the postcode may throw you off-course, so enter ‘Bovey Castle Golf Course’ instead.
 Your room rate includes valet parking.
 If you want to hire a car from Exeter, Thrifty and Avis have offices near the train station and Europcar is at the airport.

-There’s a helipad near the hotel, for which the coordinates are below.
-Call ahead to organise your arrival and the hotel will send a vehicle to meet you.
+There’s a helipad near the hotel.
+Call ahead to organise your arrival, and have your insurance documents ready.
+From here, the hotel will send a vehicle to meet you.

 Worth getting out of bed for

 There’s no cosier place to be on a rainy English afternoon.
-If Lego isn't their thing (and we don't know many children who don't like Lego), take your afternoon tea by the fire and borrow a board game – there are three gorgeous communal rooms to while away the time in.
+Take your afternoon tea by the fire and borrow a board game – there are three gorgeous communal rooms to while away the time in.
 Or, if you’re fond of the elements, borrow wellies and a wax jacket and do whatever you’d do if the sun was shining.
-Besides the golf and spa, there are lots of adult activities the hotel can help to arrange, such as sloe gin-making in the barn, art master classes and game shooting.
+Besides the golf and spa, there are lots of adult activities the hotel can help to arrange, such as cider andsloe gin-making in the barn, clay pigeon shooting, archery, and 4x4 off-road driving experiences.

 For a family day out at the seaside,Bigbury on Sea is your best bet – the water is shallow, the sand is soft and the area is dotted with rock pools to keep your budding marine biologists entertained.
 There are bodyboards to hire and lifeguards on duty.
 Make an adventure of Burgh Island – accessible on foot at low tide, or by ‘sea tractor’ at high tide.